crossplane/upjet/docs/generating-a-provider.md

 In this guide, we will generate a Crossplane provider based on an existing Terraform provider using Terrajet.

-We have chosen [Terraform GitHub provider] as an example, but the process would be quite similar for any other Terraform provider.
+We have chosen [Terraform GitHub provider] as an example, but the process will be quite similar for any other Terraform provider.

 ## Generate